 I finally decided to visit a maid cafe!

 At the risk of destroying my masculine image I’ll start by openly admitting I love cute things.
-So I secretly always wanted to try visiting a maid cafe.
+So I was always interested to check out a maid cafe.

-I was a little nervous about going in the past – it’s a part of Japanese culture that is super different to what I am used to and to be honest I wasn’t sure if it’s little weird.
+I was nervous about going in the past, it’s a part of Japanese culture that is different to what I am used to and to be honest I wasn’t sure if it’s little weird.

 But which maid cafe should I visit?
 I came across a website called ‘maidsrunner.com‘ on twitter; a relatively new website aiming to catalog all the maid cafe’s in Akihabara.
 It was really useful – they record whether there is an english menu, alcohol, food etc. They also give you a bit of background info and some details of what to expect.

 The story or theme of Zettai Ryouiki is “God like catgirls have taken human shape in Zettai Ryouiki”.

 And what does Zettai Ryouiki mean?
 It’s “Absolute area”.
 This refers to the bare skin between knee sock and skirt.

 So I went along to Akiba yesterday.
 I found Zettai Ryouiki easily – it’s a fairly small cafe on a corner.
 One of the things I immediately liked about this cafe is you can easily see inside from the street.
 Often in Japan for cafe’s and bars you need to go down small dark corridors or take the elevator etc.